Editegrity

 What is a proofread?

-A proofread happens once a manuscript has already been copy-edited.
-A proofreader aims to catch any errors or typos that may have been introduce into the manuscript during either the copy-edit or during the revisions after.
+A proofread happens once a manuscript has already been copyedited.
+A proofreader aims to catch any errors or typos that may have been introduced into the manuscript during either the copyedit or during revisions.

 If the answer is yes, your story is ready for proofreading.